 After cleaning our gear at the resort-our room includes a private rinse tank and locker-it was time for a shower, an evening cocktail, and dinner in town.
 We have a favorite pizza place, Pasa Bon.
 You can’t miss it.
 It is on the main road and has an old stop light outside which blinks “stop” in red; “for” in yellow, and “pizza” in green.
 There is always a long wait, so call ahead for reservations or order a pizza to go.
 The house salad is also wonderful with fresh greens, cheese, pepperoni, olive, green pepper, and tomatoes on top.
 The owner here is always in a panic; the place is just that popular.
-Easy to fall asleep that night.
+After the travel, our wonderful meal, and the dive, it was easy to fall asleep that night.

 The next morning we did two boat dives so it was an early start to the day.
 The first reef was Sharon’s Serenity off Klein Bonaire, a small island just off the coast-a short 15 minute boat ride away.
 Most diving in Bonaire is shore diving, but for the Klein Bonaire reefs you have to go out on a dive boat or take a water taxi over to the island.